corsairmarks/planetary_modifier_enhancements/mod/README.md

 This mod also overrides a game setup event `game_setup.2`.
 I find it unlikely other mods would be changing this event (it clears planetary modifiers for home systems); in any case first in wins for events.

 Built for Stellaris version 3.3 "Libra."
 Not compatible with achievements.
+Largely compatible with Guilli's Planet Modifiers and Features - Guilli's static modifier changes will take precedence but there are no error-causing conflicts.

 ### When to Install